PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 Creating a new query is divided into 3 sections:

-- The SQL form with 2 following inputs :
+- The SQL form has 2 following input fields:

     - SQL query name.
 Make the name as long and descriptive as necessary.
     - SQL query.
 The SQL query itself.
 You are free to perform JOINs or other intricate selections.